izenynn/cloud-1/README.md

 you can skip all the linode-related dependencies and just create your own inventory file.

+The deployed services include:

+- TODO
+- TODO
+- TODO

+Other useful features:

+- Creation of an `ansible` user with locked login for playbook execution.
+- Creation of an `admin` user for administration (since `root` SSH login is disabled).
+- Adding your public key to `admin` authorized keys.
+- Hardening of `sudoers`.
+- TODO

+Is recommended to take a look at the playbook to fully understand features and how to use them.

 ## Dependencies

 - `python3`.
 - `ansible`.
 - `linode_api4`.
+- `passlib`
 - `community.general` collection for `ansible`.

 ### Python3